SlothPete7773/Easybank-Webpage/README.md

 ### Summary
 Today I learn how to do open/close action for navbar now.
 Hoping that I will be able to do it BETTER next time.

+## Day 3/100
+- Add mockup ofthe rest of the page

+I skip this for a few days due to OVERLOAD of works, and tomorrow probably gonna be the same too, exam is coming, and there are many unfinished task, books haven't read, damnit.

+### Summary
+Today I struggle to create a '1 level more' and it is a MESS.
+No, I must calm myself, I only practice for hours, not days, it is still a beginning.

 # Frontend Mentor - Easybank landing page